 Reopening Washington Schools 2020-21 Workgroup

-In May 2020, OSPI convened a stakeholder workgroup to inform recommendations and guidance for school districts as they plan for the reopening of Washington's schools in the 2020–21 school year.
-The broad workgroup consists of more than 100 educators, education leaders, elected officials, community-based organizations, parents, students, and community members.
+In May 2020, OSPI convened a workgroup to inform recommendations and guidance for school districts as they plan for the reopening of Washington's schools in fall 2020 after school was closed from providing in-person instruction from March–June 2020 due to COVID-19.
+The broad workgroup consisted of more than 120 educators, education leaders, elected officials, community-based organizations, parents, students, and community members.

-As part of the work to plan for the reopening of Washington's schools in the fall of 2020, the large workgroup is also being split into several small groups, with additional members with content area expertise.
+As part of the work to provide operational guidance for the reopening of Washington's schools in fall 2020, the Reopening Washington Schools 2020 Workgroup was split into several small groups, with additional members with content area expertise.
 These groups and their members are included below.

 - Instructional Services Group A

 - Policy Implications

 - School District Operations: Finance

 - School District Operations: Food and Nutrition

 - Department of Health Decision Tree for Provision of In-person Learning (Published 8/5/20)

 - Overview of State & District Planning for Fall 2020